EU to 'extend' lobbyist register

 The new regime is to force lobby firms to declare all clients, intermediaries, and their intermediaries' clients whose fees amount to €10,000 or more each year.

-It covers law firms, but only in so far as they do lobbying, and not when they act on behalf of a client in legal proceedings.
+It covers law firms, but only when they do lobbying, not when they represent a client in legal proceedings.

 It also excludes political parties and "churches and religious associations or communities as well as philosophical and non- confessional organisations".

-The member states' proposal sounded a positive note on getting input into EU law making.
+The member states' proposal sounded a positive note on getting input into EU law-making.

 "Engaging with stakeholders enhances the quality of decision-making by providing channels for the input of external views and expertise," it said.

-Giegold also called the momentum in Brussels "a great opportunity for coherent lobby transparency of all EU institutions".
+Council, commission, and parliament officials will now hold talks on the final model for the project, in what Giegold called "a great opportunity for coherent lobby transparency of all EU institutions".